dgoldstein0/dotfiles/README.md

 - bash: you'll have to add `source ~/dotfiles/bash_settings.sh` to your `~/.bashrc` (Ubuntu) or `~/.bash_profile` (Mac / Windows mingw32)
 - you might want to `source ~/.bash_aliases` in your .bashrc.
 The vimrc here will use `~/.bash_aliases` for local aliases
+- if you have a broken symlinks from a previous install, `find . -maxdepth 1 -xtype l` can help locate broken symlinks which you can then delete.

 ## Windows-specific issues